 French representatives also participated in the two World Congresses (the second was called a World Conference) of Jewish Women that took place in Vienna in 1923 and in Hamburg in 1929.
 The Congress saw its tasks as dealing with religious and educational as well as social and economic issues that affected women, exploring the potential use of the League of Nations to protect women and girls, and supporting the endeavors of Jews in Palestine.
 The resolutions of the 1929 conference dealt primarily with specifically Jewish issues of education, Palestine, equal rights for women in all communal institutions, and the need to educate Orthodox rabbis to address the problems of women in Judaism.
 It also expressed support for the general issue of peace activism, which attracted Jewish women in France as well as many politically active women worldwide.

 About three hundred thousand Jews lived in France at the outbreak of World War II.
 Like all Jews, Jewish women became vulnerable to Nazi and Vichy persecution during the war.
 They were subjected to racist laws, wore the yellow star, and accounted for about 43 percent of the seventy-seven thousand Jews deported, of whom fewer than two percent survived.
 Their lower percentage among the deportees suggests that they were able to be hidden more easily than men and that they may have had more ties with non-Jews in the larger society.
 Women participated in providing relief to those interned in camps in France and were particularly prominent in caring for and rescuing children, tending them in group homes and placing them with Christians who agreed to hide them.
 Women like Anny Latour and Paulette Fink (b.
-1911) also fought in both the general and Jewish armed Resistance.
+1911-2005) also fought in both the general and Jewish armed Resistance.
 After the war, women made important contributions to the reconstruction of Jewish life in France.
 For example, Éliane Amado Levy-Valensi (1919-2006), a French philosopher and psychoanalyst with roots in Algeria and Salonica, was central to the renewal of French Jewish thought as the only woman of the “École de pensée juive de Paris,” alongside towering intellectual figures such as Emmanuel Levinas and Léon Askénazi.

 In the postwar years, the face of French Jewry was transformed with the mass migration, beginning in the 1950s, of North African Jews from Morocco, Tunisia, and Algeria.
 Sephardim became the majority of the French Jewish community, bringing with them their liturgical, culinary, and musical traditions, such as Chaabi music.
 Algerian-born Jewish singers Sultana Daoud, known as “Reinette l’Oranaise” (1915-1998), and Line Monty (1926-2003) were among a number of immigrant artists who introduced French audiences to Arab-Andalusian music from North Africa.
 According to a sociological study conducted in 1972, more Jewish women of Moroccan, Tunisian, and Algerian origin defined their Jewish identity as “religious” than did their male peers.
 However, of the one-third of the community who saw their Jewishness in non-religious terms, again, more were women, perhaps a reflection of the lesser Jewish education given to females than males.
 With the destruction of most of European Jewry, France’s Jewish population, estimated at six hundred thousand at the end of the twentieth century, became the largest Jewish community in Europe (with the exception of the Soviet Union and its successor states).

 In the academic world Jewish women became professors in a variety of fields.
 Former member of the Resistance Annie Kriegel (b.
-1929–1995), Elise Marienstras, Lucette Valensi, Françoise Basch, and Claudie Weill have written important works of history.
+1926–1995), Elise Marienstras, Lucette Valensi, Françoise Basch, and Claudie Weill have written important works of history.
 Annie Cohen-Solal (b.
 1948), born in Algeria, is best known for her biography of the philosopher Jean-Paul Sartre, but, with a Ph.D. in literature from the Sorbonne, she has taught at both French and foreign universities and has also published on American art.
 Another Algerian-born Jewish woman, writer and literary critic, Hélène Cixous (b.
 1937), established the first center devoted to feminism at a European university, at the University of Paris VIII.
-The field of Jewish Studies, in particular, has drawn a number of women scholars: Renée Bernheim-Neher (b.
-1922), Rachel Ertel (b.
+The field of Jewish Studies, in particular, has drawn a number of women scholars: Renée Bernheim-Neher (1922-2005), Rachel Ertel (b.
 1939), Annette Wieviorka (b.
 1948), Sylvie-Anne Goldberg, Esther Benbassa (b.
-1950), American-born Nancy Green, and Rita Thalmann (b.
-1926), all in history, and Doris Bensimon (b.
-1924), Dominique Schnapper (b.
-1934), and Blondine Barret-Kriegel (b.
-1943), in sociology.
+1950), American-born Nancy Green, and Rita Thalmann (1926-2013), all in history; Doris Bensimon (1924-2009) and Dominique Schnapper (b.
+1934) in sociology; and Blandine Kriegel (b.
+1943) in philosophy.
 Beginning in the prewar years, Jewish women also achieved significant positions in science and medicine, particularly in the fields of molecular biology, biochemistry, and chemistry.
-They also expanded their presence in law, a field which became open to women in France early in the twentieth century.
+They also expanded their presence in law, a field that became open to women in France early in the twentieth century.
 One of France’s most notable lawyers was Tunisian-born lawyer Gisèle Halimi (1927-2020), a life-long defender of women's rights who was instrumental in decriminalizing abortion and homosexuality in France.